coopergau/vehicle-routing-problem/README.md

 - **Catch2** (testing)
 - **OpenMP** (parallel computing)

-### WSL Installation
-sudo apt install libsfml-dev

 ## To Do
 clean
- - check which cmake files in the root can be removed
- - remove the visuals folder from github
+ - add the python part to a github workflow
+ - make main look nice
  - maybe remove the inlcudes bc of the include stuff in the cmake
  - clean #includes and comments
  - camelcase filename in the bindings
+ - check which cmake files in the root can be removed
  - maybe change repo name

  ## Benchmark Info